 Abstract

 While residential schools in North America have long been dismantled, India continues to expand its own residential school system, with a stated aim of "closing the gap" in education between Indigenous students and their peers.
 I provide the first causal evidence of the effect of enrollment in a residential school on the educational attainment of Indigenous women in India.
-Applying triple difference and instrumental variable strategies to a newly constructed dataset, I find that school exposure reduces educational attainment by up to four years.
+Applying triple-difference and instrumental-variable strategies to a newly constructed dataset, I find that school exposure reduces educational attainment by up to 4 years.
 The result is driven by disruptions to family dynamics.
-Crowding out of day-school options by residential schools, along with mandatory residence at these schools, forces girls to cancel enrollment to fulfill their domestic work obligations.
+Crowding out of day-school options by residential schools, along with mandatory residence at these schools, forces ST girls to cancel enrollment, raising dropout rates due to domestic work obligations by 10 percentage points.

 Abstract